 With moody guitars, thumping percussion and kaleidoscopic vocal tones, Rhythm Rampage is a Pittsburgh based award-winning singer/songwriter duo with a will of their own.
 Charming audiences coast to coast with intricate guitar playing, impressive vocals, and innovative melodies.
 Britta and Brooke Dodgen, known collectively as Rhythm Rampage invoke traditional country music storytelling with a modern fusion.

-The soon to be released new album Guitar Getaway invokes the guitar-driven flavor of the Eagles and Zac Brown Band, thought-provoking lyrics à la Sheryl Crow and the strong frontwoman attitude of Bonnie Raitt.
-The girls co-wrote the entire 10 song album which was produced by the lead singer of Ra, Sahaj Ticotin, mentored by Bob Marlette, in Los Angeles, California and mastered by the Grammy award-winning Gateway Mastering Studios.
+The soon to be released new album Guitar Getaway generates the guitar-driven flavor of the Eagles and Zac Brown Band, thought-provoking lyrics à la Sheryl Crow and the strong frontwoman attitude of Bonnie Raitt.
+The girls co-wrote the entire 11 song album which was produced by the lead singer of Ra, Sahaj Ticotin, mentored by Bob Marlette, in Los Angeles, California and mastered by the Grammy award-winning Gateway Mastering Studios.

 "Rhythm Rampage is like a country version of 'Heart'."